 Tools to help publishers comply with the GDPR

 Google has a long history of taking a user-first approach in everything that we do.
-As a part of our commitment to users, we never sell personal information and give users transparency and control over their ad experiences via tools like My Account, Why this Ad and Mute this Ad.
+As a part of our commitment to users, we never sell personal information and we give users transparency and control over their ad experiences via tools such as My Account, Why this Ad and Mute this Ad.
 We also invest in initiatives such as the Coalition for Better Ads, the Digital News Initiative, the Google News Initiative and ads.txt in order to support a healthy, sustainable ads ecosystem and help you, our publishers, grow.

 In August last year, we announced our commitment to comply with Europe’s new General Data Protection Regulation (GDPR), which applies to users in the EEA.
 GDPR is in effect and we are committed to working with you to make this transition as smooth as possible.
 This Help Centre article provides more details about how we're supporting you with the changes that GDPR brings.
+In addition, here's a link to some commonly asked questions in an FAQ for easy reference.

 The designation of Google’s publisher products as controller doesn't give Google any additional rights over data derived from a publisher’s use of those products.
 Google’s uses of data continue to be controlled by the terms of its contract with its publishers, and any feature-specific settings chosen by a publisher through the user interface of our products.